 Going to the Sun Bike Rental The Going to the Sun Road is now open to cars for the 2018 summer season.
 We do not allow bike rentals on the road because of the dangerous conditions.
 Give us a call or stop in for other biking options.

 BIKE RENTAL PRICING

 One of the best kept secrets is the spring season when the Going-to-the-Sun Road is closed to cars, but open to bikers and hikers, providing a quieter glimpse into the heart of Glacier National Park.
 Glacier Outfitters rents high quality hybrid and road bikes with disc brakes for this amazing adventure.
+This reservation is a day rental only.
 Find more information below.
 Book yours today on ourreservation page.